hmtabernero/SteParSyn/README.md

 I will write a more complete manual in the near future.

-Finally, please cite the SteParSyn paper if you use it in your reasearch, the paper is avaible here: https://ui.adsabs.harvard.edu/abs/2021arXiv211000444T/abstract
+Finally, please cite the SteParSyn paper if you use it in your reasearch, the paper is available here: https://ui.adsabs.harvard.edu/abs/2021arXiv211000444T/abstract

 If you have any doubts please do not hesitate to e-mail me.